InteracVid/InteracVid/README.md

-# YouTube Reaction Pipeline
+# InteracVid: Building Real Interactive Audio-Visual Response Dataset from Live-Chat Videos

-A multi-stage pipeline for processing YouTube videos to identify and extract reactive segments from live streams or videos.
+This repo is the official implementation of NeurIPS 2026 submission **InteracVid: Building Real Interactive Audio-Visual Response Dataset from Live-Chat Videos**.
+It contains a multi-stage pipeline for processing YouTube videos to identify and extract reactive segments from live streams or videos.

 ## Overview